 Originally set for January 10, the enforcement date was pushed to April to finalize the system’s setup and mitigate any adverse effects on Brazilian tourism during the peak travel season early in the year, as explained by the Ministry of Foreign Affairs.

-This move reverses the March 2019 decision by the administration of then-President Jair Bolsonaro, which had removed the visa requirement for tourists from these countries, as well as Japan.
-The waiver was not reciprocated by these countries for Brazilian travelers, leading to the reinstatement of the visa requirement based on the principle of reciprocity in Brazilian diplomatic policy.
+This move reverses the March 2019 decision by the administration of then-President Jair Bolsonaro, which had removed the requirement for tourists from these countries, as well as Japan.
+The waiver was not reciprocated by these countries for Brazilian travelers, leading to the reinstatement of the requirement based on the principle of reciprocity in Brazilian diplomatic policy.

 Exemption for Japan